 Address: 4000 North Michigan Road, Indianapolis, IN 46208

-Additionally, the Indianapolis Museum of Art works hard to ensure the exhibits are accessible to all art lovers.
+The Indianapolis Museum of Art also works hard to ensure the exhibits are accessible to all art lovers.
 They provide special assistance for guests who are deaf or blind, along with a special program for individuals with dementia.

 5. The Lilly House